oracle-livelabs/adb/adb-gcp-ai/workshop/intro.md

 In this workshop you’ll learn how to deploy a retrieval-augmented generation–based chatbot on Google Cloud using Oracle Database 23ai.
 This is done with the Oracle Database@Google Cloud service, which enables you to run Oracle Database workloads in a Google Cloud environment and with Gemini 1.5 Flash, the best performing Gemini model from Google Vertex AI.

-**Gemini 1.5 Flash**
+**Gemini 2.5 Flash**

-We will be using **Gemini 1.5 Flash** AI model in this lab.
-Gemini 1.5 Flash is the best performing Gemini model with features for a wide range of tasks.
-Gemini 1.5 Flash is a foundation model that performs well at a variety of multimodal tasks such as visual understanding, classification, summarization, and creating content from image, audio and video.
-It's adept at processing visual and text inputs such as photographs, documents, infographics, and screenshots.

-Gemini 1.5 Flash is designed for high-volume, high-frequency tasks where cost and latency matter.
-On most common tasks, Flash achieves comparable quality to other Gemini Pro models at a significantly reduced cost.
-Flash is well-suited for applications like chat assistants and on-demand content generation where speed and scale matter.
+We will be using **Gemini 2.5 Flash** AI model in this lab.
+Gemini 2.5 models are thinking models, capable of reasoning through their thoughts before responding, resulting in enhanced performance and improved accuracy.

+Gemini 2.5 Flash: best for balancing reasoning and speed.

+Gemini 2.5 Flash is a thinking model, designed to tackle increasingly complex problems.

+Key features:

+* User can activate thinking

+* User can set a thinking budget (8k-24k tokens)

 **Use cases**